Altinn/altinn-studio/src/Altinn.Platform/README.md

 dotnet run
 ```

-The profile solution is now available locally at http://localhost:5040.
+The authentication solution is now available locally at http://localhost:5040.

 ### Running Altinn Platform Authorization in container